Xufuja/izanami/README.md

 * Single entry point
     * Both mmd-editor and sandbox have their own main functions
+* Macros
+    * They have mostly been made into methods, or just ignored
+* Templates
+    * Mostly the same as macros
 * Destructors
 * Reference counting system
 * Instrumentation